THE NATIONAL INDUSTRIAL COURT OF NIGERIA

 (d) the judgment leading to the garnishee proceedings is vitiated by any other fact on which the trial court may exercise its power to set aside its own judgment.”

-In light of the foregoing, the Applicants urged the court to set aside the said Order made on 27th January, 2020 for lack of Jurisdiction as it cannot enforce what was not in the Judgment of the trial Judge.
+In light of the foregoing, the Applicants urged the court to set aside the said Order nisi made on 6thNovember 2019 for lack of Jurisdiction as it cannot enforce what was not in the Judgment of the trial Judge.
+By way of adumbration at the point of adoption of final address, the Applicants referred the court to the case of Gwede v.
+Delta State House of Assembly & Anor(2019) LPELR-47441(SC)to the effect that the judgment sum must be certain and located in the judgment.

 ISSUE 2: Whether the Court has the jurisdiction to entertain the suit when the Judgment Debtors/Applicants were not served with the Order nisi within time.